andertavares/StarCraftUnitInfo/README.md

 The module stores information (position, HP, shields, etc.) concerning the last time a unit was seen.
 It also has functions for drawing boxes and unit names on such positions to aid visual inspecting and debugging.

+The master branch contains code for BWAPI 4.1.2.
+If you're looking for information and instructions for the version compatible with BWAPI 3.7.5, please take a look here: https://github.com/andertavares/StarCraftUnitInfo/tree/bwapi3

 # Preparing the library
 - Download the version you need in Releases.
 Each release has a library (`UnitInfoLib`) and an example AI module (`UnitInfoExampleAI`).
 For these steps, select the library.
 - Extract the contents inside your AI module.
 There's an `include` and a `lib` directory.